Examples of Science Projects

-¬†Our campers will have an opportunity to perform several age-appropriate experiments and projects that demonstrate how science makes a difference in society.
-We will focus on career opportunities in science and how much fun science careers can be.
-Here are examples for older campers:¬†
+Our program participants will have an opportunity to perform many fun, age-appropriate experiments and projects that demonstrate how science makes a difference in society.

 Environmental Testing.
 Campers will learn about pollution and the environment in this project.
 They will be guided to do nine tests for air and water to test for pollutants where they live.
 They will measure water hardness, the pH of water, the level of carbon dioxide in the air, smoke density, and more.